 Grade I AC joint separations can cause injury to the ligaments, but no complete tearing or fractures to any bones occurs.
 As a result, Grade I shoulder separations are referred to as AC joint sprains.

 Grade II AC joint separations refer to injuries with complete tearing of the acromioclavicular ligament and partial tearing of the coracoclavicular ligaments.
-Type II shoulder separations cause a noticeable and potentially permanent bump deformity on the top of the shoulder.
+Type II shoulder separations cause a noticeable and potentially permanent bump deformity on the shoulder’s top.
 The clavicle is unstable, and severe pain and loss of movement of the arm can be expected.

-Grade III AC joint separations involve the tearing of both the acromioclavicular and coracoclavicular ligaments.
-A significant and potentially permanent bump is formed due to the clavicle’s dislocation, resulting in some deformity of the shoulder.
+Grade III acromioclavicular joint separations involve the tearing of both the acromioclavicular and coracoclavicular ligaments.
+A significant and potentially permanent bump is formed due to the clavicle’s dislocation, resulting in some shoulder deformity.
 The clavicle can also be reduced into place, and then when pressure is taken away, it will move back out of place.
-Pain with motion of the arm is also severe with Grade III shoulder separations.
+Pain with arm motion is also severe with Grade III shoulder separations.

 Grade IV, Grade V, and Grade VI separations all include the characteristics of a Grade III injury but with more severe indications.
 Grade IV shoulder separations involve tearing of the coracoclavicular ligament connecting the collarbone, which results in a displaced collarbone.
 This type of injury usually requires surgery to effectively treat.